tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 1. <https://github.com/webpack-contrib/mini-css-extract-plugin/issues/141>

+- `style-loader`

+  `style-loader` doesn't support generating CSS source map at all - use `MiniCssExtractPlugin` instead.

+- `devtool` Webpack option

-- `devtool` Webpack option has no effect on generating CSS source maps
+  `devtool` option has effect on generating CSS source map in development mode only - set it to any `source-map`-like value to generate CSS source map in development mode.

-  it looks like it's used to enable JS source maps only.
+  CSS source map is always generated in production mode (provided `map: {inline: false}` CSS processor option is passed - see below).

-- `sourceMap` options of Sass and CSS loaders have no effect as well
+- `sourceMap` options of Sass and CSS loaders

+  `sourceMap` options of both loaders seem to have no effect on generating CSS source map.

   > <https://github.com/webpack-contrib/sass-loader#source-maps>
   >